 Self-Directed Job Search

 Students who fail to actively participate in all stages of the internship process within the parameters of the internship policies, procedures, regulations and the Terms and Conditions for Internship Students will be given a status of “Self Directed.”
 This status results in the student being removed from the application and interview cycle.
-Details of the “Self Directed” status are outlined in the Terms and Conditions for Internship Students provided by the Co-op Office.
+Details of the “Self Directed Job Search” status are outlined in the Terms and Conditions for Internship Students provided by the Co-op & WIL Centre.

 Appeal Process

-Students are able to appeal decisions regarding admission to, and withdrawal from, the internship program through the normal Academic Appeals Procedures outlined in section 2.2.22.
+Students are able to appeal decisions regarding admission to, and withdrawal from, the internship program as well as the assignment of an “F” or “F*” for the internship work term.
 All appeals will be made in writing to the Academic Appeals Committee.

 Internship Work Term Regulations